Simpler is Faster: Practical Distance Reporting by Sorting Along a Space-Filling Curve: Space-filling curves and data structure Space-filling curves and data structure

 \begin{problems} Our input is a point set $P \subseteq [1, 2^\omega]^d \cap \mathbb{Z}^d$.
 We wish to store $P$ to support \emph{distance queries}.
 Each query consists of a point $q$ and a radius $\delta$, and the goal is to return all points in $P \cap B_\delta(q)$, where $B_\delta(q)$ denotes the ball of radius $\delta$ centered at $q$. \end{problems}

-\paragraph{Recursive space-filling curves.} Since the domain $D$ in~\cite{ASANO19973} is finite and discrete, an SFC can be regarded as an ordering of $D = [1, 2^\omega]^d \cap \mathbb{Z}^d$.
-Asano, Ranjan, Roos, and Welzl~\cite{ASANO19973} propose a heuristic for answering distance queries efficiently using a \emph{recursive space-filling curve} (RSFC).
+\subparagraph{Recursive space-filling curves.} Since the domain $D$ is finite and discrete, an SFC can be regarded as an ordering of $D = [1, 2^\omega]^d \cap \mathbb{Z}^d$.
+Asano, Ranjan, Roos, and Welzl~\cite{ASANO19973} propose a heuristic for distance queries using a \emph{recursive space-filling curve} (RSFC).
 We present and implement their approach.
 First, we show their two-dimensional definition.
-We then propose an equivalent, generalised formulation which is easier to implement.
+We then propose an equivalent, generalised formulation using quadtrees, which is easier to implement.

 \begin{definition}[RSFC in~\cite{ASANO19973}] Let $D$ be a square domain in $\mathbb{Z}^2$ containing $m$ grid points, where $m$ is a power of two.
-A space-filling curve $\sigma$ is \emph{recursive} if there exist four equal-sized squares $S_1, S_2, S_3, S_4$ such that: \begin{itemize}[noitemsep] \item The first $m/4$ points of $\sigma$ are contained in $S_1$, \\ the next $m/4$ in $S_2$, and so on. \item $\forall i$, the restriction of $\sigma$ to $S_i$ is itself a RSFC. \end{itemize} \end{definition}
+A space-filling curve $\sigma$ is \emph{recursive} if there exist four equal-sized squares $S_1, S_2, S_3, S_4$ such that: \begin{itemize}[noitemsep] \item The first $m/4$ points of $\sigma$ are contained in $S_1$, the next $m/4$ in $S_2$, and so on. \item $\forall i$, the restriction of $\sigma$ to $S_i$ is itself a RSFC. \end{itemize} \end{definition}

-We show an equivalent definition using quadtrees, and we recreate the results in~\cite{ASANO19973} through that definition.